radiantlogic-v8/documentation-new/documentation/namespace-configuration-guide/05-radiantone-universal-directory.md

 ### Rebuilding Indexes

-If the Indexed Attributes or Sorted Attributes properties are changed, click on the Re-build Index button on the Properties Tab for the selected RadiantOne Directory store.
+If the Indexed Attributes or Sorted Attributes properties are changed, you must rebuild the index.
+If the directory store is involved in inter-cluster replication, disable the inter cluster replication, rebuid the index and then re-enable the inter-cluster replication.
+The Re-build Index button is located on the Properties Tab for the selected RadiantOne Directory store.
 If RadiantOne is deployed in a cluster, the reindexing should be done on the leader node.

 Rebuilding an index should not happen very frequently.
 It is a time-consuming process, and should be performed during a scheduled maintenance window.
 During the rebuild of the index, the RadiantOne Directory store is not accessible.
 When the indexing is complete, the store is active again and the follower/follower-only nodes (if any) get the data from the leader node to update their local copy.